thealoneprogrammer/query-string-hash/README.md

 const queryParams = decryptQueryParams(hash, key) //returns the decrypted query params which can be used for further processing in JSON format.
 Or
-const queryParams = decryptQueryParams(hash, key) //key is optional
+const queryParams = decryptQueryParams(hash) //key is optional

 // Output
 // queryParams = {